Terrestrial Radio and Satellite Radio Services Information

 Terrestrial radio and satellite radio service providers transmit radio programming via the open airwaves, cable networks, and communications satellites.
-They differ in terms of cost, coverage and capabilities.
+They differ in terms of cost, coverage, and capabilities.
 Some terrestrial radio and satellite radio service providers offer nationwide or regional coverage.
 Others serve a more limited geographic area such as a state, province, city, or county.
 Terrestrial radio service provides use land-based antennas and antenna systems for two-way radios, cellular telephones, personal communication systems (PCS), and microwave applications.

-Terrestrial radio and satellite radio service providers include satellite radio services that use communications satellites to broadcast encoded, digital signals to cars, homes and public spaces.
+Terrestrial radio and satellite radio service providers include satellite radio services that use communications satellites to broadcast encoded, digital signals to cars, homes, and public spaces.
 Satellite radio service providers can cover a wider geographic area than terrestrial radio service providers and offer multiple channels.
 Listeners who purchase satellite radios pay a monthly or annual fee for service.
-Programming via the Internet is also available.
+Programming via the internet is also available.
 When a listener activates a satellite radio subscription, an authorization code is passed to the digital stream, allowing the satellite radio receiver to access the encoded channels.
 In North America, there are two major satellite radio service providers: XM Satellite Radio and Sirius Satellite Radio.
 Both XM Radio and Sirius offer more than 120 digital channels of programming.
 Clear Channel and Viacom are also major terrestrial and satellite radio service providers.